Android-for-Python/Android-for-Python-Users/README.md

 The following illustrates calling a Python method ( here called `from_java()`) from Java.
 In the example there is one argument which is a string.
 Java sees the method as having a different name, in this case `callback_string()`.

 The technique relies on passing the method inside a wrapper class.
-The Java class `interface` is defined in Java.
-And the Java class `implementation` is defined in Python.
+The `interface` of the wrapper class is defined in Java.
+And the `implementation` of this wrapper class is defined in Python.
+The wrapper class is initialized with the Python method to be called.

 In Python: